chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/connecting-to-private-registries.md

 ### Configuring your image pull secret

-To verify policies using attestation and signatures for images in a private registry, create an image pull secret in the `cosign-system` namespace of your cluster, filling in your own details for the private registry, username, password, and email:
+To verify policies using attestation and signatures for images in a private registry, create an image pull secret in the `cosign-system` namespace of your cluster.
+The following example creates a secret named `regcreds`, but you could provide a different name if you like.
+Additionally, the `docker-registry` subcommand creates a secret that is specifically for use with a Docker registry.

+In the next lines, fill in your own details for the private registry, username, password, and email, substituting those values for the variables.

 ```sh
 kubectl create secret docker-registry regcreds \